 Remove the cables from the throttle at the handle bars.
 You don’t necessarily have to remove them at the carburetor end, but, put a rag down to catch the lube that drips out the ends.

-Next, using a cable lubricator tool, found on Amazon, squirt some cable lubricant down the housing until it comes out the other end.
+Next, using a throttle cable lubricator tool, found on Amazon, squirt some throttle cable lubricant down the housing until it comes out the other end.

-Re-attach the cables to the throttle and, hopefully, that will take care of the problem.
+Re-attach the throttle cable to the throttle and, hopefully, that will take care of the problem.

 Adjust the Cable